renangom/renangom/README.md

 # Hi!!
 I am Renan Lopes, a physicist trying to become a software developer

 - 🔭 I'm searching for my first job opportunity
-- 📖 I'm currently studying a lot of ReactJS, NodeJS with Typescript
+- 📖 I'm currently studying a lot of ReactJS and NodeJS with Typescript

 <div align="center">
   <a href="https://github.com/rafaballerini">